Tom-Bom-badil/home-assistant_ugreen-nas/README.md

   <img src="https://github.com/user-attachments/assets/2f3053ac-35a0-42af-af59-087d0ec2134a" alt="System View" width="600"/>
 </p>

-The integration has two parts: A Token Server running as a Docker container.
-It retrieves and renews access authorization tokens.
-And a Home-Assistant custom integration.
-It uses the tokens to read data from the NAS by utilizing an UGOS-builtin API, and updates your HA sensors.
+The integration reads data by utilizing an UGOS-builtin API (the same as used by the UGOS Web GUI and the UGOS Mobile App), and updates your HA sensors continuously.

 ---